FruzsinaElekes/stockExchangePlatform/README.md

 # OVERVIEW - stock exhange platform

 This is a single page web application created in React.
-This repository contains the UI, all data presented on the site are retieved from our API.
+This repository contains the UI, all data presented on the site are retieved from our dedicated API.

 Back-end repository is available here: https://github.com/dentman/stock-exchange-platform-backend.git